AliFarghadan/RSVD-Delta-t/README.md

 1. Follow PETSc's instructions to ensure a successful installation.
 The process usually takes less than 10 minutes.
 2. The order of configuration options does not affect the installation.
 3. You can have multiple PETSc installations with different `PETSC_ARCH` names.
-For instance, you might have one installation for real values with debugging enabled:
+For instance, you might have one installation for real-valued numbers with debugging enabled:
     ```bash
     ./configure --with-scalar-type=complex --with-debugging=1
     PETSC_ARCH=real-debug